ksummarized/ksummarized.com/README.md

 ```bash
 make
 ```
-or with the hot-reload feature:
+or without the hot-reload feature:
 ```bash
 make no-reload
 ```